StarLederer/vite-plugin-fs/README.md

 Interact with fs by fetching requests to a local API.

+> **New:** Everything planned before v1.0.0 has been implemented.
+Release candidate is ready.

 > **New:** A convenient abstraction has been implemented.
 Check out new docs below.

-> **New:** SSR and production builds have been somewhat tested.
-No signs of this plugin were found.
-This plugin is now somewhat safe to deploy.

 ## What's already working